DongTran2003/SQL_Project_Job_Analysi/README.md

 ### 4. What are the most optimal skills for DA to learn?

 This section identifies the most optimal skills for DA jobs in the U.S market, based on the findings from queries above.
-The identified skills will have to satisfy both in high salaries and high demand, offering a practical and informative roadmap for DA entering the job market.
+The identified skills will have to satisfy both in high salaries and high demand, offering a practical and informative roadmap for DAs entering the job market.

-As mentioned in the ***Data exploration*** section, the average salary for data analysts in the U.S is $94,503 US dollars.
+As mentioned in the ***Data exploration*** section, the average salary for data analysts in the U.S is *$94,503* US dollars.
 For this reason, a job's yearly salary needs to be higher than this average point to be considered a high-paid job.
-The query below identifies the top 20 skills associated with high-paid jobs and are high in-demand prioritised by the number of times mentioned in hiring posts.
+The query below identifies the top 20 skills associated with high-paid jobs and are high in-demand, prioritised by the number of times mentioned in hiring posts.
 ```SQL
 --- Identify the average salary for DA jobs in the U.S
 WITH average_salary AS (